 Frequently flooded areas include, at a minimum, the 100-year floodplain designations under the FEMA National Flood Insurance Program.
 FEMA develops Flood Hazard Rate Maps displaying the 100-year floodplain.
-The first digital FEMA maps were called Q3 Flood data but due to advancing technology, these maps are being modernized.
+The first digital FEMA maps were called Q3 Flood Data, but with advancing technology, these maps are being modernized.

 Modernization primarily means the data are being digitized.
 The new maps are Digital Flood Insurance Rate Maps (DFIRMs).
 As part of the flood map modernization process, FEMA will only update or produce DFIRMs.

-- Not all maps have been or will be modernized.
-We will be adding others as they are completed.
+Not all maps have been or will be modernized.
+We will add others as they are completed.
 Contact us to ask about the schedule for completing new maps for your area.

 Channel Migration Zones